dynamic11/wet-react/README.md

 This project has 3 main goals:

-- :white_check_mark: make it easier to create frontend apps
+- :rocket: make it easier to create frontend apps
-- :white_check_mark: have accessible components (WCAG AA)
+- :wheelchair: have accessible components (WCAG AA)
-- :white_check_mark: clean and accurate documentation (Storybook)
+- :books: clean and accurate documentation (Storybook)

 ## How to run locally: